 Michael Collins in Cleary's Upper Dorset Tenement

-Abridged version of an article published in the Melbourne Age Newspaper in 1996
+Edited version of an article published in the Melbourne Age Newspaper in 1996

-Collins?
+'Michael Collins?
 He used to jump grandpa Dan Cleary's back fence at 21 Upper

 Dorset Street.
 Hope you're not carrying ammunition, Mick, grandpa